kncrabtree/blackchirp/doc/source/user_guide/installation.rst

 Requirements
 ............

-Blackchirp is a cross-platform program, though at present it has only been tested on the Linux distribution openSUSE 15.2+ and Ubuntu 22.04.3 LTS.
+Blackchirp is a cross-platform program.
+It has been tested on Windows 11, Max OSX, and Linux (openSUSE Leap 15.2+, openSUSE Tumbleweed, and Ubuntu 22.04.3 LTS).
 If the program does not behave as expected on other platforms, please `raise an issue`_.

 The prerequisites for compiling Blackchirp are: